Rokunga

-Rokunga (20 February 1914 – 12 July 1969) was a traditional writer and composer from Mizoram, India.
+Rokunga (20 February 1914 – 12 July 1969) was a traditional writer and composer from Mizoram, India of the Mizo ethnicity.

-Musical compositions
+Background

+Rokunga was born to Thangluta Vaiphei and Zaliani.
+Although his father officially wrote himself under the clan Vaiphei, it was never certain whether they were in fact a different clan, Hmar.
+Rokunga never used the clan (something like a surname in Mizo name) although he was attributed as either Hmar or Vaiphei by different writers, and instead remarked that "Hmar emaw Vaiphei emaw sawi a ngai hleinem, Mizo nih hi a tawk mai" (There is no need to append [to one's name) either Hmar or Vaiphei, it is honourable enough to be a Mizo [the stem tribe]).

-He started composing at the age of 16, however his songs started to be recognised in 1934.
+Rokunga started composing at the age of 16, however his songs started to be recognised in 1934.
 He is most well known for composing patriotic songs, traditional festive and Christmas songs.
 His remain the "most cherished" patriotic songs among the Mizo people.
 He composed over 127 songs, and the popular ones being: